hivesolutions/netius/readme.md

 ## Compatibility

-Currently netius is compatible with PyPy and a typical environment will benefit from a 1.5x to 2.5x performance increase when compared with the cPython interpreter.
+Netius has no dependencies, and is therefore cross-platform.
+It is compatible with [PyPy](http://pypy.org), with which it can benefit of performance increases up to 1.5x - 2.5x faster in most environments, when compared with running it with the cPython interpreter.

 ## Debugging

 It's important to keep track of the memory leaks that may be created by any circular references or unclosed resources associated with a netius server.
-For that a [special document](leak.md) has been created documenting the various tools and strategies that may be used.
+For that purpose, a [special document](leak.md) has been created, documenting the various tools and strategies that may be used to detect such leaks.

 ## Testing

 ### Edge triggered polling

-Edge based polling is a bit tricky as it may easly end up in a dead lock of data.
-The best way to test this kind of problem is to change the `POLL_TIMEOUT` value to a negative value so that the loop blocks for data.
+Edge based polling is a bit tricky as it may easily end up in a data deadlock.
+The best way to test this kind of problem is to change the `POLL_TIMEOUT` value to a negative value so that the loop blocks for data:

 ```bash
 LEVEL=DEBUG POLL_TIMEOUT=-1 BASE_PATH=/ python -m netius.extra.file
 ```

-The try to extract a really large file from this server (eg: 1.0 GB) and see if it is able to serve it without any problems.
+Then try to extract a really large file from this server (eg: 1.0 GB) and see if it is able to serve it without any problems.

 ## Benchmarks

-Running `ab -n 20000 -c 5 -k http://srio.hive:8080/` whoud should get the following results:
+Running `ab -n 20000 -c 5 -k http://localhost:8080/` should achieve the following results:

 * `HelloServer` - 9.6 K req/sec
 * `WSGIServer` - 8.7 K req/sec

-These values have been verified under commit #7c2687b under python 2.6.6.
+These values have been verified for commit #7c2687b running in Python 2.6.6.

 ## Build Automation